MSchmaud/running-simulator-20/README.md

 # Running-Simulator-20
-My first attempt at a somewhat-legitimate game in Java.
-This was used as my final project in my AP Computer Science A class in high school.
+My first attempt at a game in Java.
+This was created for my final project in AP Computer Science A.

 # General Info
 - I have not included any assets in this repo, although I would estimate that I created between 50-80 sprites for this game